ldklab/testbed-message-broker/README.md

 ## Run
 1. Download the project and extract (if necessary) to a folder
 2. Open a terminal in the folder of the project
-3. Install dependecies: `npm install`
+3. Install dependencies: `npm install`
 4. Run angular development server: `ng serve`
 5. Run message broker app: on another terminal `nodemon server.js`
+6. Open a web browser and go to `http://localhost:4200/`

 Remember that `ng serve` runs a development server for the angular project.
 To build run `ng build`.
 The build artifacts will be stored in the `dist/` directory.